 The ASL4500SHN is a highly integrated and flexible four-phase DC-to-DC boost converter

 IC.
-It has an SPI interface allowing control & diagnostic communication with an
+It has an SPI interface allowing control and diagnostic communication with an

 It is designed primarily for use in automotive LED lighting applications and provides an